david-a-parry/vcfhacks/readme.md

+# Unmaintained Notice

+I have stopped maintaining this project in favour of an improved system for performing similar analyses.
+Please see my [VASE](https://github.com/david-a-parry/vase) project which performs similar rare-disease variant filtering analyses with a single entry point, speed improvements, more up to date features and easier installation.
+The [VASE wiki](https://github.com/david-a-parry/vase/wiki) provides some example commands for performing variant filtering and familial segregation analysis.

+***

 # vcfhacks

 This project comprises a set of perl programs and modules for VCF manipulation when trying to discover disease-causing variants in sequencing data.
 This project provides conceptually simple programs that can perform variant filtering and annotation to aid identification of disease-causing variants.